GKemi/Moneybox/README.md

 This approach may result in a somewhat larger quantity of files than typically necessary, but I specifically use the files as a means of applying the Single-Responsibility (S) principle from S.O.L.I.D.

-I also employed the use of Interface Segregation by creating a single `NetworkClient` class which conforms to specific protocols for each screen/context.
+I also employed the use of Interface Segregation (I) by creating a single `NetworkClient` class which conforms to specific protocols for each screen/context.

 ## UI Components